Mission, Advisory Board, & Project Team

 - Dr. Frank D. Sánchez, President of Rhode Island College

-- Dr. Scott Kane, Interim Vice President for Student Affairs
+- Dr. Jason Meriwether, Vice President of Student Success

 - Ms. Lisa Rose Bucci, Teacher, Hope High School